 All students during all four undergraduate years are required to participate either in the intramural or intercollegiate sports on which the physical education programme is based.
 The intramural sports comprise competition between student houses, classes, clubs, in all sports, including football, cross-country running, track and field events, baseball, basketball, swimming, boxing, wrestling, tennis, handball, etc., and is required of all students not taking part in intercollegiate sports.
-The intercollegiate sports comprise competition with other members of the Southern California Intercollegiate Conference, of which the Institute is a member.
-Representative freshmen and varsity teams, trained by experienced coaches, in the major sports are developed.
+Representative freshmen and varsity teams in the major sports are developed and trained by experienced coaches.
 Fair-spirited and clean-cut athletic competition is encouraged for its social and physical values, and as a foundation for genuine college spirit.
 During the freshman and sophomore years, all students are given physical strength and skill tests in the first and third terms.
 These tests are used as a basis of comparison with other men of the same weight and height.
 Corrective or special exercises are prescribed throughout the four years for those who cannot compete in intramural or intercollegiate sports.

-Degrees Conferred, June 9, 1933
+Degrees Conferred, June 8, 1934